Intrinsic Dirac Behavior of Scalar Curvature in a Quaternionic Weyl-Cartan Geometry: Quantum and Other Effects

 \subsection{Effects and Scale of Nonnegligible Ricci Tensor}

-First note that there are ``conformal terms'' in the stress tensor produced by the wavefunctions in $ \hat \beta \, $, where $ \! \hat \beta = \xi \psi $, and $ \xi $ is the conjugate wavefunction in the theory derived from the action of equation (\ref{complex.gi.ahat.action})\cite{rankin.caqg}.
-Those terms have the form $ ( \hat \beta )_{ \| \mu \| \nu} - ( \hat \beta )_{\| \gamma \| \tau} \hat g^{\gamma \tau} \hat g_{\mu \nu} $, and as noted in references \cite{rankin.mg7} and \cite{rankin.9404023}, they originate from the $ \hat \beta \hat R $ term in the action, or the equivalent, well-known conformal term in theories of scalar wavefunction fields\cite{wald}.
+First note that there are ``conformal terms'' in the stress tensor produced by the wavefunctions which are part of $ \hat \beta \, $, where $ \! \hat \beta = \xi \psi $, and $ \xi $ is the conjugate wavefunction in the theory derived from the action of equation (\ref{complex.gi.ahat.action})\cite{rankin.caqg}.
+Those terms have the form $ ( \hat \beta )_{ \| \mu \| \nu} - ( \hat \beta )_{\| \gamma \| \tau} \hat g^{\gamma \tau} \hat g_{\mu \nu} $, and as noted in references \cite{rankin.mg7} and \cite{rankin.9404023}, they originate from the $ \hat \beta \hat R $ term in the action, or the equivalent, well-known conformal term that can be added to theories of scalar wavefunction fields\cite{wald}.
 However, their magnitude should be comparable to the ``ordinary'' terms in the stress tensor, since there is no higher order, multiplying factor in them.
 But the covariant divergence of these terms is

 This is clearly a general relativistic quantity, which means that in regions in which $ \hat R_{\mu}^{\: \: \nu} \approx 0 $, these terms have vanishing covariant divergence.
 In that case, they cannot interact with the rest of the stress tensor except gravitationally, no matter how much energy they contain.
 Otherwise, they are separately conserved and invisible outside regions in which $ \hat R_{\mu}^{\: \: \nu} \neq 0 $.
 Furthermore, they stem from wavefunctions now seen to be spin 1/2 wavefunctions.
 In some sense, they represent nearly noninteracting, spin 1/2 matter-energy.
 The {\it effective} rest mass of such terms may only be clear after integrating their stress tensor terms to get a momentum four vector, and contracting that with itself.